bup/bup/Documentation/bup-mux.md

 send both data and debugging/error output over the single connection stream.

-`bup mux server` might be used in an inetd server setup.
+`bup mux bup server` might be used in an inetd server setup.

 # OPTIONS

 command
-:   the subcommand to run
+:   the command to run
 options
-:   options for command
+:   options for the command

 # BUP